baldapps/artemis/README.md

 * Returning no const class field from const method
 * Declared class fields but without any constructor
 * Use explicit keyword where possible
-* Use lowercase for literals
+* Use uppercase for literals
 * Avoid the use of 'continue' keyword
 * Loops should not have more than one "break" or "goto" statement
 * A const cast shall not remove const or volatile